-- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Order Form. - 4.2 CCS must invoice the Supplier for the Management Charge and the Supplier must pay it using the process in Framework Schedule 5 (Management Charges and Information). - 4.3 All Charges and the Management Charge: - exclude VAT, which is payable on provision of a valid VAT invoice - include all costs connected with the Supply of Deliverables - 4.4 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Order Form. - 4.5 A Supplier invoice is only valid if it: - includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer - includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any) - doesn't include any Management Charge (the Supplier must not charge the Buyer in any way for the Management Charge) - 4.6 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 4.7 The Supplier must ensure that all Subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
-If this doesn't happen, CCS or the Buyer can publish the details of the late payment or non-payment. - 4.8If CCS or the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then CCS or the Buyer may either: - require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items - enter into a direct agreement with the Subcontractor or third party for the relevant item - 4.9 If CCS or the Buyer uses Clause 4.8 then the Framework Prices (and where applicable, the Charges) must be reduced by an agreed amount by using the Variation Procedure.
+- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Award Form. - 4.2 All Charges: - exclude VAT, which is payable on provision of a valid VAT invoice - include all costs connected with the Supply of Deliverables - 4.3 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Award Form.

-- 4.10 CCS and the Buyer's right to enter into a direct agreement for the supply of the relevant items is subject to both: - the relevant item being made available to the Supplier if required to provide the Deliverables - any reduction in the Framework Prices (and where applicable, the Charges) excludes any unavoidable costs that must be paid by the Supplier for the substituted item, including any licence fees or early termination charges - 4.11 The Supplier has no right of set-off, counterclaim, discount or abatement unless they're ordered to do so by a court.
+- 4.4 A Supplier invoice is only valid if it: - includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer - includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any) - 4.5 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 4.6 The Supplier must ensure that all Subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
+If this does not happen, the Buyer can publish the details of the late payment or non-payment. - 4.7 If the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then the Buyer may either: - require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items; or - enter into a direct agreement with the Subcontractor or third party for the relevant item - 4.8 If the Buyer uses Clause 4.7 then the Charges must be reduced by an agreed amount by using the Variation Procedure. - 4.9 The Buyer's right to enter into a direct agreement for the supply of the relevant items is subject to both: - the relevant item being made available to the Supplier if required to provide the Deliverables - any reduction in the Charges excludes any unavoidable costs that must be paid by the Supplier for the substituted item, including any licence fees or early termination charges - 4.10 The Supplier has no right of set-off, counterclaim, discount or abatement unless they're ordered to do so by a court.